JoeyyScott/general-gielinor-game/README.md

 + [FavIcon](https://favicon.io/) - I used this tool to convert an image I made into icon form and provide the code (stated in HTML comments) to link this icon to index.html.
 + [Audio Converter](https://online-audio-converter.com/) - I used this tool to convert my .ogg files to .mp3 for browser compability.
 + [Audio Compresser](https://www.onlineconverter.com/compress-mp3) - I used this tool to compress my music.mp3 file down to increase load times.
++ [Am I Responsive?](http://ami.responsivedesign.is/) - I used this tool to easily display the responsiveness of my site for my README.md introduction.

 #### [Back to top](#contents)